-Management performed impairment tests on the right-of-use assets and property, plant and equipment of the CGUs exhibiting impairment indicators and determined their recoverable amounts based on value in use calculations.
-Based on the outcome of this impairment test, the Group has recognised an impairment charge of \$6,396,000 and \$5,602,000 to the right-of-use assets and property, plant and equipment respectively.
+Management performed impairment tests on the right-of-use assets and property, plant and equipment of the CGUs exhibiting impairment or reversal of impairment indicators and determined their recoverable amounts based on value in use calculations.
+Based on the outcome of this impairment test, the Group has recognised a write back of previously recognised impairment charge of \$130,000 to the right-of-use assets and \$711,000 to the property, plant and equipment respectively.
 This area was significant to our audit because the impairment assessment involved significant management judgement and required the management to make various assumptions in the underlying cash flow forecasts.
 Considering the level of management judgment involved and heightened degree of estimation uncertainty associated with current market and economic condition in the assessment, we engaged our internal valuation specialists to assist us in evaluating the reasonableness of certain key assumptions such as pre-tax discount rates.